 Watch experts from the worlds of conservation, performance, textiles and archaeology discuss the preserved studios at the Barbara Hepworth Museum and Sculpture Garden.

 The conservation of John Foley’s sculpture of Sir Joshua Reynolds P.R.A

-The conservation team explain how they cleaned the extremely dirty marble sculpture Sir Joshua Reynolds, P.R.A for display at Tate Britain in 2005.
+The conservation team explain how they cleaned this extremely dirty marble sculpture of Sir Joshua Reynolds, for display at Tate Britain in 2005.

 In 2005 Rachel Whiteread’s Embankment was installed in Tate Modern’s Turbine Hall.
 This video provides a behind-the-scenes insight into the processes involved in installing large-scale sculptural installations.